NxPKG/khulnasoft-docs/content/support/Third-Party Software/Others/Using Kubernetes on GKE and AWS with Cloudflare Load Balancer.md

 $ kubectl get ingress basic-ingress
 ```

-This External IP (In my example, 35.227.204.26) is used for setting up pools with Cloudflare Load Balancer.
+This External IP (In my example, 35.227.204.26) is used for setting up pools with Khulnasoft Load Balancer.

 By default, Kubernetes Engine allocates ephemeral external IP addresses for HTTP applications exposed through an Ingress.
 In order to convert it to a static IP address, you can perform this action here.